 North Cloisters, University of Exeter, St Luke's Campus, Heavitree Road, Exeter, EX1 2LU, UK

-I am a Senior Lecturer in Science Education and former Secondary School Chemistry Teacher.
+I am an Associate Professor in Science Education and former Secondary School Chemistry Teacher.
 I believe that science is fundamentally concerned with questioning and experimentation with the world.
 This core belief drives my work as both a researcher and teacher.
 My current research in science education includes:

 - Exploring how students interact with the natural world both physically and in dialogue with each other.
 I use a new materialist theoretical perspective to explore the relationship between classroom dialogue and practical science.